pallabee/Anomaly-Detection/README.md

 # Anomaly-Detection
-Detect faulty machinery through ball bearing vibrations using a classification model on historical vibration data.
+Predict production of faulty parts based on historical data of ball bearing vibrations.
+Predictive Analysis helps business to:
+- Take necessary corrective actions.
+- Reduce cost as the parts rejection rate can be reduced.

+## Dataset
+- Consists of log data from ERP system, machine data (vibration masurements) from MES system.
 The data distribution of normal and faulty vibrations vary greatly, so the dataset contains unbalanced data.

-## Dataset
-- Consists of log data from ERP system and machine data from MES.

 ## Tasks
 - Data preprocesssing using Windowing, Fast Fourier Transform, Resampling.